 Why it matters

-- The immigration debate highlights contrasting values between prioritizing citizens' needs and humanitarian obligations to migrants.
+• The immigration debate highlights contrasting views on prioritizing citizens' needs versus humanitarian obligations.

-- Stricter immigration policies are argued to prevent 'brain drain' in migrants' home countries, impacting global poverty and governance.
+• Stricter immigration policies are argued to prevent a 'brain drain' from migrants' home countries, impacting global governance.

-- Concerns arise over the current administration's enforcement causing fear in immigrant communities, affecting political support.
+• Concerns arise that current immigration enforcement fosters fear in immigrant communities, affecting political support.

 What’s next